pytroll/pytroll/web/source/index.rst

 and in 24/7 operational production.

 .. note::
-   mipp_ version 0.9 with support for Meteosat-10 is out now!
+   mipp_ version 0.9.1 with support for Meteosat-10 is out.

-   Met-10 will take over from Met-9 as the prime satellite for the 0-degree service January 21.
+   Met-10 became the prime satellite for the 0-degree service January 21.

 The available python packages at the moment are: